WDI-SEA/react-development-course-materials/03-Underlying Concepts/06-section-recap.md

 ## Unidirectional Data Flow

 In React, data flows from the top down.
-Keep your data higher in your component tree so it's available to the sibling/children components that need it.
+Keep your data higher in your component tree so it's available to sibling/children components that need it.

 ---

 ## Declarative vs. Imperative Programming

-  - Imperative programming is a more classical 'line-by-line' approach to programming.
+  - Imperative programming is a more classical "line-by-line" approach to programming.
   - Declarative programming expresses the logic of a computation without describing its control flow.